sarav929/Restaurant-page/README.md

 # Coffee Shop Mock-Up Page - The Odin Project

-The purpose of this project was to create all DOM elements using Javascript and using webpack to bundle files.

-I split CSS and JS into different files for each relevant page/element and challenged myself to curate the visual and responsive side of the site too following a process.
-I created a site map, wireframes for each page and planned it on [Figma](https://www.figma.com/design/K9aF9apKN1GzEXB3zvXQf3/Kiyomi-Caf%C3%A9?node-id=0-1&m=dev&t=My24DAq900Bafvqc-1) before starting to code.

 [Live Preview](https://sarav929.github.io/restaurant-page/)

 A mock-up webpage for a coffee shop created with HTML, CSS and JavaScript.
 The goal of this project was to develop a functional and visually appealing website while focusing on creating DOM elements dynamically with JavaScript and bundling code using Webpack.